NerwyXXXX/NerwyXXXX/README.md

 <h1 align="center">WELCOME TO MY PROFILE! 👋🏽 NerwyXXXX</h1>
-<h3 align="center">🖥️My name is NerwyXXXX.
+<h3 align="center">WELCOME TO MY PROFILE! 👋🏽 My name is NerwyXXXX.
 I currently work as a Junior Developer.
 I have very good experience with English and programming.
 I think I'm the perfect choice for beautiful and clear code.
 I used to program mainly non-functional discord shoes.
-I also tried to program various scripts for games and a lot of other work. • Fontend: • Classic HTML/CSS/JS/CSS • TailwindCSS Backend Node.js/Express MySQL Docker</h3>
+I also tried to program various scripts for games and a lot of other work.</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">